Composting for Municipal, County & State officials

 County waste diversion goals include food scrap composting

-According to the Illinois Environmental Council, an IFSC member, “Many recycling and composting education programs are done at the county level.
+According to the Illinois Environmental Council, an IFSCC member, “Many recycling and composting education programs are done at the county level.
 Many curbside recycling programs are over two decades old and require review, including reconsideration of educational programs and the effectiveness of a statewide program. “

-IFSC RECOMMENDATION: Incorporate goals for organics diversion from landfill and composting into county solid waste plans.
+IFSCC RECOMMENDATION: Incorporate goals for organics diversion from landfill and composting into county solid waste plans.

 The Illinois Solid Waste Planning and Recycling Act (415 ILCS 15/1 et seq.) was approved on August 23, 1988, and requires all Illinois counties to plan for the management of solid waste generated within the county for a 20-year planning period.
 Counties typically update their plans every five years.
 The plan must describe the current and proposed facilities for the management of the waste stream and evaluate the proposed solid waste facilities and programs.
 Finally, the plan must include a recycling program designed to recycle 25% of the waste generated within the County by its fifth year.

-IFSC Member Will County: The Recycling Program Specialist assists municipalities, townships and school districts with bidding and contract documents addressing solid waste, recycling and landscape waste collection needs.
+IFSCC Member Will County: The Recycling Program Specialist assists municipalities, townships and school districts with bidding and contract documents addressing solid waste, recycling and landscape waste collection needs.
 This position assists units of local government with promotional materials, with a goal of consistent education on acceptable items, as well as unacceptable items and alternatives.

 County support of food scrap composting in municipalities